spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/05-tenant-cluster.md

 ## Compliance & Security Scans

-Palette provides a way to run compliance, security, conformance, and software bill of materials (SBOM) scans on tenant clusters.
+You can initiate multiple scans on tenant clusters.
 These scans ensure clusters adhere to specific compliance and security standards.
 The scans also detect potential vulnerabilities by performing penetration tests.

-Palette supports four types of scans.
+Palette supports four types of scans: compliance, security, conformance, and software bill of materials (SBOM).
 Each scan generates reports with details specific to the type of scan.
 You can initiate multiple scans of each type over time.
 In addition, Palette keeps a history of previous scans for comparison purposes.